Jump to main content

 2024-06-20 12:34:00

-Eszter Czank took over the position of location leader of Infineon Technologies' Budapest office on May 1, after returning from maternity leave, while writing her thesis for the Executive MBA programme at Corvinus-MSM-Seed.
+Eszter Czank took over the position of location leader of Infineon Technologies' Budapest office on May 1, after returning from maternity leave, while writing her thesis for the Executive MBA programme at Corvinus-MSM.
 Her story shows that a woman leader can do the impossible if she has the confidence and support of her peers.
 And, not least, she gives it back to her colleagues.

 Budapesti Corvinus Egyetem